CEO’s Thoughts on LinkedIn Sales Navigator and InMail for the Business Development/Sales Team

 The Role of LinkedIn Sales Navigator and InMail: It’s a Modern “Concert Poster”

-If “insanity is doing the same thing over and over and expecting different results” then I was starting to believe everyone is going insane continuing to send messages that were clearly not engaging to the recipient.
+If “insanity is doing the same thing over and over and expecting different results” then I was starting to believe everyone is going insane continuing to send messages that were not engaging to the recipient.

 In my opinion, LinkedIn is just the business version of social media, and sending a LinkedIn message to someone you don’t converse with already or an unsolicited InMail message is the modern concert poster.
 You won’t fill seats in the concert, but the next time they hear the band name, they *might* remember or recall your brand.
-Or maybe the next time they are at a festival (alike to a tradeshow) they will swing by your set (i.e. Booth) to check it out.
+Or maybe the next time they are at a festival (like a tradeshow) they will swing by your set (i.e. Booth) to check it out.
 Is there a return?
 Yes, just not in the timeline or way you expected.
 Therefore, the appropriate budget and energy should be invested in brand awareness on LinkedIn, over relationship selling.
 At this point, we need to stop being “insane”.

 Why Did Some Have Success in the Past?